VinCSS-Public-Projects/FlexiCAN/ReadMe.md

 FlexiCAN is built upon the foundation of many other excellent open-source projects.
 We would like to express our gratitude to the following contributors:

-Thank you @sakumisu for the projects:
+Thank you [@sakumisu](https://github.com/sakumisu) for the projects:
 - [CherryShell](https://github.com/cherry-embedded/CherrySH), a tiny shell specifically designed for embedded applications.
 - [CherryUSB](https://github.com/cherry-embedded/CherryUSB), a tiny, beautiful, and portable USB host and device stack for embedded systems with USB IP.

-Thank you @Egahp for the [CherryRingBuffer](https://github.com/cherry-embedded/CherryRB) project, an efficient and easy-to-use ring buffer, especially with DMA support
+Thank you [@Egahp](https://github.com/Egahp) for the [CherryRingBuffer](https://github.com/cherry-embedded/CherryRB) project, an efficient and easy-to-use ring buffer, especially with DMA support

-Thank you @marckleinebudde and the [candleLight](https://github.com/candle-usb/candleLight_fw) development team for creating such an incredibly useful project
+Thank you [@marckleinebudde](https://github.com/marckleinebudde) and the [candleLight](https://github.com/candle-usb/candleLight_fw) development team for creating such an incredibly useful project

+# Ethical and Responsible Use:

+This tool, FlexiCAN, is developed for educational and ethical testing purposes only.
+Any misuse or illegal use of this tool is strictly prohibited.
+The creator of FlexiCAN  assumes no liability and is not responsible for any misuse or damage caused by this tool.
+Users are required to comply with all applicable laws and regulations in their jurisdiction regarding network testing and ethical hacking.